Everything New

 “Oh, wild boars mostly.”
 She shrugged.
 “Heard there are tigers here.”

 “Lots of them, I will show you when I hunt one.”
 Jahangir smiled.
 Nur Mahal shook her head.
-She looked up at her husband with sparkling eyes and said “Not if I hunt it first.”
-Jahangir smiled amused.
+She looked up at her husband with sparkling eyes and said, “Not if I hunt it first.”
+Jahangir smiled, amused.

 “A challenge?
 I like that!” he said with a nod, “I promise you, we will go hunting every day until either of us kills a tiger.”

 “Sounds good to me.”
 She smiled.
-“Prepare to be defeated Padshah!”
+“Prepare to be defeated, Padshah!”

 Jahangir held her hand in his and smiled.
 He had missed her.
 He felt like he was finally home.
-The evening set in as they sat on the roof to watch the sun go down in a distance.
-Freshly cut fruits were kept on the table while Jahangir held out a cup of wine, and offered it to Nur Mahal.
+The evening set in as they sat on the roof to watch the sun go down in the distance.
+Freshly cut fruits were kept on the table while Jahangir held out a cup of wine and offered it to Nur Mahal.
 She took it with a smile and sipped on it.

 “This is the best variety of wine.”
-He said smelling it.
+He said, smelling it.
 “I am planning to get more wine made in the Harem itself; maybe have a garden for grapes?”

 “That’s a good idea.”
-Nur Mahal agreed “That way the ladies can add wine to their exports and enjoy some themselves.”
+Nur Mahal agreed, “That way the ladies can add wine to their exports and enjoy some themselves.”

 “Tell me what bothers you.”
 His question startled her.